 It was a race between the Nazis—who knew there was a tunnel somewhere and buried microphones to listen for digging—and the airmen who needed to keep the 300-ft tunnels hidden long enough to complete construction.
 WATCH a documentary about how they pulled off the ingenious engineering feats that facilitated the mass escape…

-“I wanted to provide a daily accounting of positive anniversaries for people on their birthdays—maybe because mine was always associated with the anniversaries of so many disasters, like the bombing of the Morrow Building in Oklahoma City, for example.
+“I wanted to provide a daily list of positive anniversaries for people on their birthdays—maybe because mine was always associated with the anniversaries of so many disasters, like the Waco tragedy, and the Oklahoma City bombing.
 The best thing about the column, for me, is continually learning something new.”
+(Please send us any corrections, because the numbers sometimes get mixed up as we update year-by-year).

 Visit GNN Every Day And Share the Memories, Milestones, and Music…